 Originally a man made lagoon, the Blue Lagoon Spa turned into an internationally known geothermal spa that opened to the public in 1992.
-It has become more and more popular ever since.
+The Blue Lagoon has become more and more popular ever since.
 Certainly a highlight of my Iceland trip, the Blue Lagoon offers a relaxing yet social environment.
 Below are tips to help you prepare for a visit.

-Blue Lagoon Spa: 5 Things You Need to Know
+The Blue Lagoon: 5 Things You Need to Know

 - Definitely book your tickets in advance, at least a week before your visit and especially during high season (July).
 They will sell out!
 When you book tickets and if you go in summer, select the latest time available (9 PM) so you can see the Blue Lagoon in day light as well as the midnight sun, making it a truly unique experience.